 The actual screening process is simple.
 There is no contrast dye involved, so there are no injections or preparations.
 Individuals getting the screening will change into a gown and lie on the CT scanner table.
 The CT scanner makes a few rotations around the chest and the test is complete.
 We mail the results to the patient and the referring physician.

-For a positive or concerning result, UPMC Pinnacle offers a multidisciplinary approach.
+For a positive or concerning result, UPMC in central Pa. offers a multidisciplinary approach.
 It provides rapid evaluation and treatment of pulmonary nodules by a team of skilled specialists.
 These include thoracic surgeons, pulmonologists and interventional radiologists.
 This team works together to thoroughly evaluate each nodule.
 They then develop an individualized plan of care using the most advanced technologies.

 It’s important to see your doctor if you notice any of the following lung cancer symptoms.
 Some of these can be caused by other ailments or health issues.
 So, a comprehensive check up with a specialist can put you on the right path.